akononovicius/akononovicius/README.md

 I use GitHub primarily to share data and source code related to my research.
 I also use GitHub to store contents of the [Physics of Risk](https://rf.mokslasplius.lt/) blog.

+My **preferred programming languages** are Python (for quick empirical analysis and model prototyping), C (for "heavy" calculations) and JavaScript (for interactive web models and complicated calculations requiring object oriented design).
+Sometimes I rely on Mathematica (for algebraic manipulations and because my coworkers use it) and Java (for historical reasons and because it is able to easily interface with Mathematica).

 ### 🌐 Links:

 * [Personal website](http://kononovicius.lt)